sverweij/dependency-cruiser/doc/rules-reference.md

 want to prevent random names as much as possible.
 There's word lists in the wild that work exceptionally well - in the past I have used Sindre Sorhus' [mnemonic-words](https://www.npmjs.com/package/mnemonic-words) list for this.
-If you use javascript as the configuration file format you can simply require it:
+If you use JavaScript as the configuration file format you can simply require it:

 ```javascript